 We may use data from Google’s Interest-based advertising or 3rd-party audience data (such as age, gender and interests) with Google Analytics.
-You can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads via Google Ads Settings.
+You can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads via Google Ads Settings, or opt out of general interested-based advertising via the NAI Consumer Opt Out.
 You may also be interested in the Google Analytics opt-out browser add-on.

 Is My Information Secure?

-Atlas Obscura has implemented security measures to protect personally identifiable information collected on the Website against loss, misuse or alteration.
+Atlas Obscura has implemented security measures to protect personal information collected on the Website against loss, misuse or alteration.
 In addition, your account information is protected by a password for your privacy and security.
 It is important that you protect against unauthorized access to your password and to your computer by logging off once you have finished using a shared computer.
-Moreover, despite the precautions described above, Atlas Obscura cannot and does not guarantee that the individual user information you have transmitted will not be intercepted by others and/or decrypted or accidentally disclosed, and it accepts no liability for any unintentional disclosure.
+Moreover, despite the precautions described above, Atlas Obscura cannot and does not guarantee that the individual user information you have transmitted will not be intercepted by others and/or decrypted or accidentally disclosed, and we accept no liability for any unintentional disclosure.